kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/README.md

   {autostart}
     Whether to automatically start a language server when a matching filetype is detected.
     Defaults to true.

-  {log_level}
-    controls the level of logs to show from window/logMessage notifications.
-Defaults to vim.lsp.protocol.MessageType.Warning instead of
-    vim.lsp.protocol.MessageType.Log.

-  {message_level}
-    controls the level of messages to show from window/showMessage notifications.
-Defaults to vim.lsp.protocol.MessageType.Warning instead of
-    vim.lsp.protocol.MessageType.Log.

   {settings}
     Map with case-sensitive keys corresponding to `workspace/configuration`